 Museum of Broken Relationships

-We didn’t have time to go inside, but as I strolled past it and spotted the bad memories erasers and chocolate (that love will tear apart) in the window, I wish I could have taken a look inside.
-Museum of Broken Relationships sounds like a very interesting and innovative gallery.
+We didn't have time to go inside, but as I strolled past it and spotted the bad memories erasers and chocolate (that love will tear apart) in the window, I wish I could have looked inside.
+The Museum of Broken Relationships sounds like a very interesting and innovative gallery.

 Jump on Zagreb Funicular – The Shortest in the World